 On the downside, the blade does become hot if used for a long period of time.

 These lightweight and compact clippers are ideal for trimming and finish work for all dog breeds, as well as cats.
 They do well for light bodywork on small to medium-sized dogs but can’t handle heavy-duty hair cutting.
-They are also cordless and run on a lithium-ion battery.
+They are also a cordless dog clipper and run on a lithium-ion battery.

 The five-in-one blade system is a great feature that saves time from having to change a blade.
 The adjustment range is from #9 to #40.
 It comes with six guide combs, a cleaning brush, oil, a charge stand with cord, and a soft storage case.